A Quincy Quarry News Citizen Photojournalist image

 The DPW is not operating very smoothly.
 They used to be great at snow, now they cannot stay out of their own way.
 The recycling yard may be the best run part of the DPW.
 This much snow is over Graz’s head.
 Does he have a CDL license?
 One shred of knowledge of what’s going on out there?
 When is DiZoglio coming to get him?
 The Cahill audit ought to be fun.

-Damn straight that at least the DPW’s wastes processing operations are well run or my HazMat peeps are again going to come down on Quincy’s DPW as well as also harder than a bookie’s accounts receivable agent from Revere.
+Damn straight that at least Quincy’s DPW waste processing operations are well-run or my HazMat peeps are again going to come down hard on Quincy as well as harder than a bookie’s accounts receivable agent from Revere.